FajrJauhar/FajrJauhar/README.md

-Fajr Jauhar is a cybersecurity enthusiast with expertise in SOC, system and network hardening, exploit development, DFIR, and penetration testing.
-With experience in Python, C, Java, PHP, Assembly, JavaScript, and Bash, Fajr has a deep understanding of both Linux and Windows administration.
-Fajr is also ranked in the top 7% of TryHackMe.
+A cybersecurity enthusiast with expertise in SOC, system and network hardening, exploit development, DFIR, and penetration testing.
+With experience in Python, C, Java, PHP, Assembly, JavaScript, and Bash, as well as proficiency in both Linux and Windows administration, they are ranked in the top 7% of TryHackMe.

 <br>
 <p align="center">